The Baileys Arrive

 From the 1890s right up to today folks have been enjoying our unique mountain environment – and have just kept coming back for more.
 We have had scores of weddings over the years, both in and out of doors.
 Our historic cottages, luxury campsites are world class and unique to SoCal.
 Plus our 125 year old, three story family homestead and Formally Palomar Hotel building is now a vacation rental home we call The Bailey House.
 It has been completely restored and we are quite proud of the new look in our rustic setting.

-Enjoy Mount Palomar
+Enjoy Palomar Mountain

 Start your adventure today.
 Book your stay online.